failmap/failmap/docs/source/topics/scanning_policy.md

 The existence of an endpoint in itself is not rated.
 This is implicit: the more endpoints, the more risk.

 **HTTP Headers**
+The following HTTP headers are scanned:

+- HTTP Strict Transport Security
+Documented here:
+Maximum severity: medium / orange

+- X-Frame Options
+Documented here:
+Maximum severity: medium / orange

+- X-XSS-Options:
+Documented here:
+Maximum severity: low / green

+- X-Content-Type-Options:
+Documented here:
+Maximum severity: low / green

+**Missing encryption**
+Offering encryption is a must.

+There are two sides to encryption: first it aims to make it impossible to see what is being transmitted, second: it guarantees the integrity of the data during transport.
+This is also a valuable property on public data that is often overlooked.

+In discussion the confidentiality argument is often dismissed when "public" or "open" data is published.
+Yet, the act of accessing this data (who, when) in itself is in itself an act that is private.
+Thus not providing encryption for the "open" data means deciding to sacrifice the privacy of the user of that data.

+In the case of "open" data offering both an encrypted and non-encrypted endpoint might be a solution for people and devices that don't have access to encryption.

+Maximum severity: high / red

+**DNSSEC**
+Documented here:
+Maximum severity: -not published on the map yet-, probably orange or red.

+**New subdomains**
+Every week urls are scanned for new subdomains using various methods.

+**Transport Layer Security (Qualys)**
+Qualys offers the excellent tool SSL Labs, which does a very comprehensive scan of the TLS connection and the associated trust.
+They have documented their scanning procedure here:

+Maximum severity: high / red

 ## Special cases